 In church ceremonies, where seating is usually arranged on either side of a central aisle, the bride's family and guests traditionally sit on the left - as you look towards the alter - and the groom's friends and family sit on the right.
 This matches the traditional placement of the groom on the bride's right hand side - so he could draw his sword to defend his bride from unwanted suitors if necessary!
 The same traditional seating arrangement has carried over to today's multitude of wedding venues, whether indoors or outdoors, even though it's original purpose is long gone!
 So, in the absence of other directions, this remains the default seating at most weddings today.

-However, more and more couples are mixing things up and have guests sit on whichever side they like, leaving a few seats reserved for the wedding party and close family at the front.
-In this case there will usually be a notice to say something to the effect "Today two families become one, so take a seat, not a side...".
+However, more and more couples are mixing things up and having guests sit on whichever side they like, leaving a few seats reserved for the wedding party and close family at the front.
+In this case there will usually be a notice saying something like "Today two families become one, so take a seat, not a side...".
 This is also a popular seating arrangement for same sex weddings where it may be less clear where to sit unless each side is labelled or there are ushers or a wedding planner to direct guests to their seats.

 3. Mobile phones and social media